 Tensing: “I'm in fear for my life.
 At some point my hand is stuck as I'm drawing my weapon out.”

 Fredericks: “His right hand was in view coming off the top of the vehicle — 1.17 seconds the gun is in view and during none of that time as the weapon is being drawn in that process is his hand stuck anywhere.”

 Before Fredericks’ testimony, defense attorney Stew Mathews acknowledged for the record that Fredericks, who teaches at the FBI academy, has “an impressive resume.”
 Matthews will get to put his own forensic video expert on the stand later.
 And Matthews may be able to cast doubt on some of the science behind Fredericks’ presentantion.

 Fredericks said he had to “modify” the body-camera video to “correct” the calibration of the fish-eye lens.
 Otherwise, he said, he wouldn't be able to present a flat camera frame, and motion may appear to be quicker than it occurred.
+The Axon camera records faster than a regular camera, Fredericks said.
 Video and audio are recorded separately and have to be synched.
 There is something called “macro-block analysis,” where he has to account for what the camera copies from previous images when images don’t change significantly, Fredericks said.
 There is some “motion blur” that cannot be corrected.

 Through it all, though, Fredericks spoke convincingly.

 If you believe the science, and that seeing is believing, then Fredericks’ 70-minute testimony was spellbinding – and he’s not finished.
 He will continue Tuesday before Mathews has a chance to cross-examine him.

 Officer's testimony may help both sides